JudoWill/autoneuro/README.md

 ## How to use

- - Clinical researchers (Mike, Vanessa) start with this `Motivating Example` instead.
+ - Clinical researchers (Mike, Vanessa) start with this `motivating_example` instead.
  - Neurological researchers (Kate) start with the `domains` documentation.

 Computational researchers continue reading.